 GEOTAX Approach

 We establish comprehensive substance documentation for each holding.
 Critical elements include: board meeting minutes (Arabic/English), office lease agreements, employee contracts, organizational charts, investment committee decisions, financial statements, and FTA correspondence.
-This documentation withstands both FTA and DGFiP scrutiny, demonstrating legitimate commercial purpose beyond tax optimization.
+This documentation withstands both FTA and DGFIP scrutiny, demonstrating legitimate commercial purpose beyond tax optimization.

 Dividend Flows under the France-UAE Tax Treaty